SaxySam/Git_Instructions/README.md

 * *The URL for* `git remote add origin` *can be found at the top of a new blank git repo on* [github.com](https://github.com/)

+* *If the Git Credentials Manager window appears, enter your credentials and sign in.*

 **Step 5)** Enter the following line:

 ```bash